engelfrost/svg-input-elements/README.md

 "../tools/build.js" to "../jquery.svg.input.js" unless you're on an Apache server with PHP.

+__Note:__ The generated files in the root might not always be 100% up to date.

 This project started out as a sub-project to a master thesis project, [Personas in Real Life](http://personasinreallife.tumblr.com).